A Timeline of Health Care Cuts and Changes

 - July wait times are released; majority of wait times up with slight decreases at HSC and St. Boniface Hospital.

-- WRHA that requests the personal care homes create proposals to reduce their budgets by another 0.25% this year, matching a 0.25% cut last year.
+- WRHA requests that personal care homes create proposals to reduce their budgets by another 0.25% this year, matching a 0.25% cut last year.
 That means the next round of budget restrictions is set to cost that group more than $100,000 over two years

 Provincial Government issues a request for proposals for private operation of the air service's Lifeflight air ambulance and general transport services.